javiercanadillas/cloudrun-direct-vpc-egress/README.md

 You will now create a VM instance with a private IP `10.0.1.4` in the subnet corresponding to the region you've selected that will:

 - Act as a web server for testing HTTP requests from the two Cloud Run services.
+- Act as iperf server to run network tests
 - Run `tcpdump` to capture network traffic.

 ```bash